Evolution of cooperation in networks with well-connected cooperators: Introduction

 \section{Introduction}

-Cooperation, understood as behaviour where individuals help others at a cost to themselves, has long constituted a major conundrum for science.
-Cooperative behaviour seemingly contradicts the central prediction of Darwinian evolutionary theory that individuals will behave in ways that maximise their own gain.
-Nevertheless, cooperation is found widely across species, including humans, other mammals, fish, birds, insects, and microscopic organisms \cite{Carter2013,Rutte2007, Milinski1987,Voelkl2015, Queller1998, Turner1999}.
-Explaining the evolution of cooperation has been called one of the biggest scientific challenges of our time \cite{Pennisi2005}.
+Cooperation, understood as behavior where individuals help others, has long constituted a major conundrum for science.
+Cooperative behavior seemingly contradicts the central prediction of Darwinian evolutionary theory that individuals will behave in ways that maximize their own gain.
+Nevertheless, cooperation is found widely across species, including humans, other mammals, fish, birds, insects, and microscopic organisms (\cite{brask2019evolution,brucks2020parrots,Carter2013, Queller1998, rand2013human, Rutte2007, Turner1999, Voelkl2015}).
+Explaining the evolution of cooperation has been called one of the biggest scientific challenges of our time (\cite{Pennisi2005}).

-During recent decades, it has become clear that social network structure (i.e.~who interacts with whom) plays an essential role for explaining the evolution of cooperation.
-Computer simulations have shown that while unstructured populations are not conducive to cooperation, certain network structures can promote and stabilise it (e.g. \cite{Nowak1992, Santos2005, Santos2006evol, Ohtsuki2006, Assenza2008}).
-Across animal species, social networks are indeed structured \cite{Krause2015}, and the study of cooperation in networks thus provides a promising avenue towards understanding how real-world cooperation evolves.
+During recent decades, it has become clear that social network structure plays an essential role for the evolution of cooperation (\cite{gokcekus2021exploring,jusup2022social, Roca2009,Szabo2007}).
+Simulation studies have shown that while unstructured populations are not conducive to cooperation, certain network structures can promote and stabilize it (e.g. \cite{Assenza2008, Nowak1992,Ohtsuki2006,Santos2005,Santos2006evol}).
+There is also now extensive empirical evidence that nonrandom social network structure is ubiquitously present in different species (\cite{brask2021,Krause2015}).
+This implies that the study of cooperation in social structures is of general importance for understanding the evolution cooperative behavior.